robertmand/FAIR-DaSH/_episodes/ep2.md

 - **R1.1** (Meta)data is released with a clear and accessible data usage license

-> ## Exercise 2.
-How to choose the right database for your  dataset?
+> ## Exercise 2: Choosing the right database for your  dataset
 > [FAIRsharing](https://fairsharing.org/) hels researchers identify the suitable data repositories, standards and policies for their data.
 It also contains > > the latest policies from from governments, funders and publishers for FAIRer data.
 > Please use **FAIRsharing** to identify data-repositories for plant genomes?
 Think about one other example of domain-specific dataset, Identify and discuss data-reposity for it?
 >